Poor data quality can negatively impact your business, which is why master data management is critical.

 As it’s often said, the first step to solving a problem is appreciating that one exists, and tackling bad data quality is no different.
 In many respects, the first hurdle a business must appreciate is that data is not just an IT issue anymore, it’s a business-wide issue and needs investment to manage such a significant, business-critical asset.

 At Syniti, our view, is that trusted and understood data is the world’s most valuable asset, but we know it’s often not trusted by organizations.
 This is something we’re working to fix.
-With Syniti Data Jumpstart, our rapid data quality assessment, we quickly highlight why data is mission-critical to your bottom-line, identify opportunities and build your business case for improved data quality and master data in just 3 weeks.
+With Syniti's Data Assessment Express, our rapid data quality assessment, we quickly highlight why data is mission-critical to your bottom-line, identify opportunities and build your business case for improved data quality and master data.
 With more than 450 vetted, pre-built data quality reports and unique dashboards that identify cost-savings, cash flow, and P&L improvements, we help you get things rolling, fast.
-If you’d like to learn more about Syniti Data Jumpstart, you can do so here.
+If you’d like to learn more about Data Assessment Express, you can do so here.

 If you’re unsure whether investing in improved data quality is a worthwhile activity, we’ll leave you with this quote from Nate: “Sometimes, data quality improvement can be really hard to measure… because the biggest benefit is often what doesn’t happen.”